Why Live and Eat Seasonally?

 - Avoid excessive activity during midday heat as it can be draining.

-- Irritability and impatience, heartburn, acid reflux, stomach ulcers, sensitivity to heat, lethargy, sarcasm, skin rashes, boils, acne, low blood sugar, difficulty falling asleep.
+- Irritability and impatience, occasional heartburn, occasional acid reflux, occasional stomach ulcers, sensitivity to heat, lethargy, sarcasm, skin rashes, boils, acne, low blood sugar, difficulty falling asleep.

 - If you experience some of these signs, schedule a consult and follow the above guidelines for a soothing summer!